-Quadriceps tendonitis occurs most often as a result of stresses placed on the supporting structures of the knee.
-Running, jumping, and quick starts and stops contribute to this condition.
+Patellar tendonitis occurs most often as a result of stresses placed on the supporting structures of the knee.
+Running, jumping, and repetitive knee flexion into extension (e.g., rising from a deep squat) contribute to this condition.
 Overuse injuries from sports activities is the most common cause but anyone can be affected - even those who do not participate in sports or recreational activities.

 There are extrinsic (outside) factors that are linked with overuse tendon injuries of the knee.
 These include inappropriate footwear, training errors (frequency, intensity, duration), and surface or ground (hard surface, cement) being used for the sport or event (such as running).
-Training errors are summed up by the rule of "toos."
+Training errors are summed up by the rule of "toos".
 This refers to training too much, too far, too fast, or too long.
-Advancing the training schedule forward too quickly is a major cause of quadriceps tendonitis.
+Advancing the training schedule forward too quickly is a major cause of patellar tendonitis.